If you’ve got a three-month sabbatical planned, you may already know what you want to do with the time.

 Last year, I quit my 5-year long corporate career to travel across the United States of America for 3 months.

-While initially, I was a little skeptical about traveling for so long at a stretch, I gained confidence along the way.
+While initially, I was a little sceptical about travelling for so long at a stretch, I gained confidence along the way.
 My trip began when I look a flight from Mumbai to the other side of the world and got to Philadelphia.
 This Pennsylvanian city is quite rich in history and art.
 As a runner, I enjoyed the active running community of this place.
 After a week of exploring street art, restaurants, museums and parks here, I flew to the other end of USA – California.

 I stayed by Fresno’s countryside and woke up to the call of a rooster each morning.
 Life there was really laid back and the food was always fresh.
 I caught up on a lot of cooking and reading while I relaxed in a spacious house.
 In the middle of all this, I also managed to fly down to New York City for a week to finish the NYC marathon and explore its fast-paced life.
 It was interesting to see the amazing mix of cultures and cuisines in this megacity.